-Next, we extend the layer-wise analysis to Spanish and music mixtures and compare them with all ``Large'' English models in Figure~\ref{fig:combined_layers}.
-Spanish and English mixtures, both evaluated with Wav2Vec~2.0 backbones, show broadly similar trends across layers, but Spanish exhibits a sharper decline in deeper layers.
-This can be explained by the XLSR pretraining data being relatively scarcer in Spanish than in English, leading later layers to emphasize cross-lingual abstractions over fine acoustic detail~\cite{conneau2020xlsr}.
-Music mixtures with drums exhibit the lowest performance among scenarios, which we attribute to the dominance of strong percussive transients.
-Self-supervised models have demonstrated less stability in these highly non-stationary regions, reducing the ability of PS and PM to capture perceptual degradations~\cite{zeghidour2021leaf}.
-In contrast, music mixtures without drums demonstrate consistently high performance, in some layers even surpassing speech mixtures.
-This likely stems from the AST backbone being particularly suited in capturing harmonic and timbral structure, allowing the measures to remain faithful to perceptual cues such as instrument texture and vocal clarity~\cite{gong2021ast}.
-Interestingly, mixtures with drums exhibit reduced performance in the middle layers, while both shallow and deep layers achieve relatively higher coefficients.
-No-drum mixtures, however, show a relatively flat trend across layers, with a modest peak around the mid-layer region.
-This suggests that the AST representations of percussive onsets are more vulnerable to degradation in intermediate processing stages.
-The max-min criteria across all layers, per scenario, shows that the ideal layers for Spanish, drums, and no-drums music mixtures are layers 2, 2, and 6, respectively.
-As for English, we carry these ideal configurations forward.
+Next, we analyze all scenarios with wav2vec 2.0 ``Large'' encoders for speech and the MERT encoder for music representations, and analyze the effect of their transformer layer on performance.
+The results are shown in Figure~\ref{fig:combined_layers}.
+English and Spanish mixtures, both evaluated with wav2vec~2.0 backbones, show broadly similar trends across layers, with Spanish exhibiting a sharper decline in deeper layers.
+This can be explained by the XLSR pretraining data being relatively scarcer in Spanish than in English, leading later layers to emphasize cross-lingual abstractions over fine acoustic detail~\citep{conneau2020xlsr}.
+Music mixtures with drums show the lowest performance among scenarios, which we attribute to the dominance of strong percussive transients.
+Self-supervised models have demonstrated less stability in these highly non-stationary regions, reducing the ability of PS and PM to capture perceptual degradations~\citep{zeghidour2021leaf}.
+In contrast, music mixtures without drums demonstrate consistently high performance, in most layers even surpassing speech mixtures.
+This likely stems from the MERT backbone being particularly suited in capturing harmonic and timbral structure, allowing the measures to remain faithful to perceptual cues such as instrument texture and vocal clarity~\citep{li2023mert95M}.
+Interestingly, whether drums are present or not, MERT-based performance demonstrates a steady behavior across all layers, suggesting the MERT representations are not vulnerable to degradation across processing stages.
+The max-min criteria across all layers, per scenario, shows that the ideal layers for English, Spanish, drums, and no-drums music mixtures are layers 2, 2, 1, and 3, respectively.